ivmai/bdwgc/docs/macros.md

 make some kinds of debugging and profiling harder.

 `GC_DLL` - Tunes to build dynamic-link library (or dynamic shared object).
-For Unix this causes the exported symbols to have `default` visibility (ignored unless GCC v4+) and the internal ones to have `hidden` visibility.
+For UNIX this causes the exported symbols to have `default` visibility (ignored unless GCC v4+) and the internal ones to have `hidden` visibility.

 `NO_MSGBOX_ON_ERROR` (Win32 only) - Prevents showing Windows message box with